kaizen-ai/kaizenflow/docs/notes/workflow.git.md

         ```bash
         > git checkout my-feature

+        // See that you have that master doesn't have.
+        > > git ll origin/master..

+        // See that master has that you don't have.
         > git ll ..origin/master
-        // You should see that you have

-        > > git ll origin/master..
-        // You can see that you are ahead of master

         > git rebase master